MarcoTz/ti800/README.md

 * /points shows points of user in current chat
 * /addcomm command:return adds a custom command
 * /remcomm command removes a custom command
+* /callme name changes what the bot calls you

 ###other repos used
 * [telepot](https://github.com/nickoala/telepot/)